splineops/splineops/docs/user-guide/04_regress.rst

 - :math:`D^2 f` is the second derivative, ensuring the solution is piecewise-linear.
 - :math:`\| \cdot \|_M` is the total-variation norm, which promotes sparsity.

-This is called the generalized Beurling LASSO (g-BLASSO), extending classical LASSO regression to continuous functions [1]_.
+This is called the generalized Beurling LASSO (g-BLASSO), extending classical LASSO regression to continuous functions.

 Representer Theorem
 ~~~~~~~~~~~~~~~~~~~